PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/basic_ideas_and_definitons.md

   name: cpp20
 ---

-# Basic Ideas and Definitions
+# Learing the Basics

-Once you have learned a few more basic parts of the C++ language, understanding the language becomes much easier, because you will be able to write simple programmes to try out the new concepts out.
+Once you have learned a few more basic parts of the C++ language, understanding the language becomes much easier, because you will be able to write simple programmes to try out the new concepts.

 This page leads you through some basic exercies, much of the explanation is left until later chapters, this page is not intended to present fully decriptions and definitions.